timschumi/gmod-chttp/README.md

 3. Put `gmsv_chttp_win64.dll` into `<base directory>\garrysmod\lua\bin\`.
 You may have to create the `bin` directory if it doesn't exist.

-### Linux (32-bit and 64-bit)
+### Linux (x86/x64)

-1. Install libcurl (32-bit if you are using the 32-bit build, 64-bit if you are using the 64-bit build) and its dependencies.
+1. Install libcurl (make sure that it's the correct x86/x64 version!) and its dependencies.
    If you can't install libcurl and/or the dependencies in a way that they end up in the library search path, they need to be copied to the Garry's Mod base directory.

-2. Download either `gmsv_chttp_linux.dll` (yes, dll) or `gmsv_chttp_linux64.dll` (if you are using the x64 GMod beta) from the [releases page](https://github.com/timschumi/gmod-chttp/releases) and put it into `<base directory>/garrysmod/lua/bin/`.
+2. Download either `gmsv_chttp_linux.dll` (yes, dll) or `gmsv_chttp_linux64.dll` (first for x86,
+   second for x64) from the [releases page](https://github.com/timschumi/gmod-chttp/releases) and put it into `<base directory>/garrysmod/lua/bin/`.
 You may have to create the `bin` directory if it doesn't exist.